chadrakh/MarsRover/README.md

 <br />

 ### Example Test Cases
-Below are examples of test cases that describe the expected outputs in various scenarios.
+The examples below describe the expected input and output in various cases.

-The first line, Input A, describes the dimensions of the plateau as lengths of the X and Y axes respectively.
+The first line, Input A, describes the dimensions of the plateau as lengths of the X and Y axes respectively. <br />
-The second line, Input B, describes the start position of the rover as coordinates (x, y).
+The second line, Input B, describes the start position of the rover as coordinates (x, y). <br />
-The third line, Input C, is a string of alphabetical characters instructing the rover across the plateau.
+The third line, Input C, is a string of alphabetical characters instructing the rover across the plateau. <br />

 | Test Case | Input A | Input B | Input C | Expected Output |
 |-----------|---------|---------|---------|-----------------|